SixLabors/ImageSharp/HEIF_IMPLEMENTATION_PLAN.md

   failures or skips.
 Scoped analyzer and whitespace verification pass for both changed C# files.
   Roslynk reports zero compiler errors and no diagnostics in the changed files, `git diff --check` passes, and `.gitattributes` is unchanged.
+- [x] The completed checkpoint was committed as `18b1c881271a3494489ca6f410ab140544902e2d` with author and committer `James Jackson-South <james_south@hotmail.com>`.

+Verified distance-weighted compound checkpoint evidence on 2026-08-31:

+- [x] Audited reference-distance quantization against `quant_dist_weight` and `quant_dist_lookup_table` in current libaom `av1/common/common_data.h`, and audited order-hint distance selection and forward/backward reference assignment against `av1_dist_wtd_comp_weight_assign` in `av1/common/reconinter.c`.
+- [x] Audited reconstruction against current libaom `av1/common/convolve.c`.
+Corrected the production 10/12-bit subpixel path, which incorrectly finalized its two no-round compound intermediates with an equal average instead of the signaled distance weights.
+The fixed path applies libaom's 4-bit weighted shift before bias removal, final rounding, and clipping.
+- [x] Added descending Vector512, Vector256, Vector128, and scalar traversal to the existing semantic distance-weighted intermediate predictor family.
+Unsigned widening preserves the biased 12-bit intermediate range.
+No per-block, per-row, or per-scanline allocation or copy was added.
+- [x] Added FeatureTestRunner coverage for every current-libaom distance-weight class in both reference orders, and for 10/12-bit copy, horizontal, vertical, and separable subpixel prediction at widths 9, 17, 33, and 65, with an independent no-round oracle and row-padding sentinels.
+- [x] Added a complete `Av1BlockDecoder.DecodeBlock` 10/12-bit half-sample regression that selects the 13:3 distance weights through real order hints.
+Its first reconstructed sample differs from the old equal-average result, so the test proves the corrected production branch is executed.
+- [x] Extracted the fixture's 5,372-byte AV1 `mdat` payload and decoded it with the refreshed current libaom `aomdec`, using one thread with row threading disabled.
+All 19 frames decoded.
+The final 19,200 YUV444 samples have SHA-256 `E8CAA650F1571C5B9CACAF8C06E1DDF5F5D2ED35F65F1C34377076C573425899` and match the retained native reference with zero differing samples.
+- [x] The real 19-frame production sequence requires decoded distance-weighted compound blocks, compares the final native Y, Cb, and Cr planes exactly, compares final RGBA presentation through ImageSharp's established reference-output API, and repeats the complete decode with a 1,024-byte constrained tracked allocator and exactly-once return checks.
+- [x] The focused Release checkpoint set passes 44/44 on net10.0 and 44/44 on net11.0, with zero failures or skips.
+Scoped analyzer and whitespace verification pass for every changed C# file.
+Roslynk reports zero compiler errors and no diagnostics in the changed files, `git diff --check` passes, and `.gitattributes` is unchanged.

 For every item: